emilyzhou112/emilyzhou112.github.io/index.md

 ![Lake](assets/IMG_7528.JPG)

-> You cannot count how many islands are above on the *Thousand Island Lake*
+Some thoughts:

-> but you may learn how techniques used in **GIS researches** and **effective spatial planning** have played a significant role in drinking water supply for eastern China.
+> It might be boring to count how many islands are above on the *Thousand Island Lake*

-techniques and software used in GIS research
+> but never dull to learn how techniques used in **GIS researches** and **effective spatial planning** have played a significant role in drinking water supply for eastern China :smile:

 ## Blog Posts